Islands in Bianchi type-I Universe: Abstract

 \section{Abstract}

-We study the conditions for finding an island in an anisotropic universe - Bianchi Type-I filled with radiation.
+We study the conditions for finding an island in an anisotropic universe---Bianchi type $\rm \RomanNumeralCaps{1}$ filled with radiation.
 We verify that the existence of islands does not depend on their shape.
-We then find that islands may form at certain times, near the turnaround point - where the universe turns from contraction to expansion in one of the directions.
-This is in line with previous analyses regarding cosmological space-times where islands form if one has two energy scales in the problem, such as the typical temperature of the universe and, on top of that, CC, curvature, anisotropy, or some mass scale.
+We then find that islands may form at certain times, near the turnaround point---where the universe turns from contraction to expansion in one of the directions.
+This is in line with previous analyses regarding cosmological space-times where islands form if one has two energy scales in the problem, such as the typical temperature of the universe and, on top of that, cosmological constant, curvature, anisotropy, or some other mass scale.